cphdat2sem2017-Cos/Week04-Frontend/README.md

 * Lynda.com has a series of video courses on how to use bootstrap.
 The one I would recommend is [Bootstrap 3 Essential Training](https://www.lynda.com/Bootstrap-tutorials/Welcome/417641/429420-4.html)

 >Pitfall: Several of the online tutorials talk about how to download bootstrap. **You should not download bootstrap** but just use the method they call CDN - linking to a **C**ontents **D**elivery **N**etwork.

+# Bootstrap exercises
+These exercises combines a number of things you can find the solution to by looking in the [w3scools bootstrap tutorials](https://www.w3schools.com/bootstrap/default.asp)

+### Exercise 1
+Create a responsive html page which has a form that ask for username and password.
+There should be a label on the two input fields.
+When on a large screen, the labels should be next to the input field, when narrow screen the labels should be above the fields.

+### Exercise 2
+Make a zebra-stribed table which is full width in all resolutions.
+The table should have four collumns (Bottom, Topping, Count, and Price).

+### Exercise 3
+Pick a nice template and add the two results from exercise 1 and 2 into the template.
+Templates can for example be found on https://startbootstrap.com.

+### Exercise 4 - cupcake
+The templates are typically given in html files.
+To turn them into jsp pages, you:

+* copy the templates into the `src/main/webapp`folder of your netbeans project.
+* to turn `bonanza.html` into `bonanza.jsp`you use the `add>JSP page` from the netbeans project.
+* Then you copy the contents of the html file into the newly created `jsp` page